nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 > be seen using the `viewall` command.
 >
 > Persons can have any number of tags (including 0)
+> Address will be split into 4 subclasses- block, street, unit, postal code

 Examples:
 * `add John Doe p/98765432 e/johnd@gmail.com a/John street, block 123, #01-01`